-The Program Evaluation Committee should consider the outcomes from prior Annual Program Evaluation(s), aggregate resident and faculty written evaluations of the program, and other relevant data in its assessment of the program.
+V.C.1.c) The Program Evaluation Committee should consider the outcomes from prior Annual Program Evaluation(s), aggregate resident and faculty written evaluations of the program, and other relevant data in its assessment of the program. ^(Core)

+Background and Intent: Other data to be considered for assessment include: • Curriculum

+ACGM comme E letters of notification, including citations, Areas for Improvement, and ents Quality and safety of patient care Aggreg diversi acader safety; • Aggregate resident and faculty well-being; recruitment and retention; workforce diversity, including graduate medical education staff and other relevant academic community members; engagement in quality improvement and patient safety; and scholarly activity E Resident and Faculty Survey results examir pate resident Milestones evaluations, and achievement on in-training nations (where applicable), board pass and certification rates, and te performance.
+Aggreg Aggregate faculty evaluation and professional development V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats. ^(Core) V.C.1.e) The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the residents and the members of the teaching faculty, and be submitted to the DIO. ^(Core) V.C.2.
+The program must complete a Self-Study and submit it to the DIO.
 (Core)

-Background and Intent: Other data to be considered for assessment include:

-- Curriculum - ACGME letters of notification, including citations, Areas for Improvement, and comments - Quality and safety of patient care - Aggregate resident and faculty well-being; recruitment and retention; workforce diversity, including graduate medical education staff and other relevant academic community members; engagement in quality improvement and patient safety; and scholarly activity - ACGME Resident and Faculty Survey results - Aggregate resident Milestones evaluations, and achievement on in-training examinations (where applicable), board pass and certification rates, and graduate performance. - Aggregate faculty evaluation and professional development - V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats.
-(Core)

-V.C.1.e) The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the residents and the members of the teaching faculty, and be submitted to the

-DIO (Core)

-V.C.2.
-The program must complete a Self-Study and submit it to the DIO.

-(Core

-Background and Intent: Outcomes of the documented Annual Program Evaluation can be integrated into the accreditation Self-Study process.
-The accreditation Self-Study is an objective, comprehensive evaluation of the residency program, with the aim of improving it.
-Underlying the accreditation Self-Study is this longitudinal evaluation of the program and its learning environment, facilitated through sequential Annual Program Evaluations that focus on the required components, with an emphasis on program strengths and self-identified areas for improvement.
-Details regarding the timing and expectations for the accreditation Self-Study are provided in the ACGME Manual of Policies and Procedures.
-Additionally, a description of the accreditation Self-Study process is available on the ACGME website.
+Background and Intent: Outcomes of the documented Annual Program Evaluation can be integrated into the Accreditation Self-Study process.
+The Self-Study is an objective, comprehensive evaluation of the residency program, with the aim of improving it.
+Underlying the Accreditation Self-Study is this longitudinal evaluation of the program and its learning environment, facilitated through sequential Annual Program Evaluations that focus on the required components, with an emphasis on program strengths and self-identified areas for improvement.
+Details regarding the timing and expectations for the Accreditation Self-Study are provided in the ACGME Manual of Policies and Procedures.
+Additionally, a description of the Self-Study process is available on the ACGME website.